 Older design (Pre 1970) 15” stock steel wheels will not fit.
 14” wheels even with a 5”x5” bolt pattern will not fit your car.
 Please make sure you are clear on this subject BEFORE you order.
 Thank you.

-Kits come with either an 11.625” or 11.850” (1.29” thick) rotor based on application by year with standard 5”x5” GM lug pattern.
+Kits come with a 1.29” thick and either an 11.625” or 11.850”diameter rotor based on application by year with standard 5”x5” GM lug pattern.
+Provided rotors are aftermarket/remanufactured and should have a “clean up pass” done on them to ensure they are as true as possible for fitment and operation.
 Bearings and seals are provided to match.
-Using new modern rotors provides you with updated roller bearings and modern seals.
+Using modern rotors provides you with updated roller bearings and modern seals.

 Please be aware that all rotors, as in any brake job, need a clean up pass to make sure they are as true as possible and is STRONGLY recommended even though they are “premium grade” rotors.